Ioana-Simion/egnn-jax/blogpost.md

 For all the aforementioned methods except TorchMD-Net (due to time constraints), we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-body \[14\] datasets.
 The former is a task which involves predicting quantum chemical properties (at DFT level) of small organic molecules and is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
 Meanwhile, the latter is to test how well each model can handle equivariance in the data, as it involves predicting the positions of particles depending on the charges and velocities.

+In addition, an ablation study is conducted to evaluate the performance of our method when parts of it are disabled, which is further detailed below.

 ## **<a name="reproduction">Reproduction of the Experiments</a>**

 To reproduce the EGNN model \[7\], we rewrote the entire model from scratch in Jax, to make use of Jax's faster just-in-time (jit) compilation.